hexbatch/apple-core/other-docs/docs/concepts/money.md

 * The company can charge for extra searches (first X searches free)
 * The company can charge for extra api calls in general (api calls capped by plan, including free tier)

-None of these depend on the mix or real money with tokens for a purchase, or any deals the seller and customer make.
+None of these depend on the mix or real money with elements for a purchase, or any deals the seller and customer make.
 People can still use this service as they need, and enough people will use one of the above things to make a small profit off of it

 # Bandwidth charges